vispz/psvishnu91.github.io/_posts/ml_notes/2022-11-10-entropy-kld.md

 sampled from our data.
 This is an unbiased estimate of the true cross entropy of
 $$q(x)$$ wrt $$p(x)$$.

+{: .code title="Implementation of Cross entropy in Python" .x}
 ``` python
 import numpy as np
 import numpy.typing as npt